 Every time I find myself lost in this little floral paradise, and forget about everything for a couple of hours.

-You will soon realize you’re walking among palm trees, rubber trees, ancient Ginkgo biloba, evergreen magnolia, Metasequoia and large-size cactuses, some of them older than you!
+You will soon realize you’re walking among palm trees, rubber trees, ancient Ginkgo biloba, evergreen magnolia, Metasequoia and large-size cactuses, many of them older than you.

 Dear Balchik, see you again this summer!